 Three fresh scores relate to the occurrence of freshes.
 A score of zero indicates that very few or no freshes have occurred.
 A score of 100% indicates that freshes have occurred at a frequency typically targeted by environmental flow programs.

 The three fresh scores relate to freshes that exceed three flow thresholds within the river channel.
-A low-fresh is defined as flow spell that raise water levels at least one-eighth of the height of the bank above base flows levels.
-Such freshes would be a very frequent occurrence in both the dry and wet seasons under predevelopment conditions.
-A medium-fresh is defined as a flow spell that raise water levels at least one-quarter of the height of the bank above the medium low flow level.
+A low-fresh is defined as flow spell that raise water levels at least one-eighth of the height of the bank above the low flow level.
+Such freshes would be a very frequent occurrence in both the dry and wet seasons under pre-development conditions.
+A medium-fresh is defined as a flow spell that raise water levels at least one-quarter of the height of the bank above the low flow level.
 This threshold would be a frequent occurrence in the pre-development regime maintaining moist soils.
-A high- fresh is defined as a flow spell that raise water levels at least half of the height of the bank above base flow levels.
+A high-fresh is defined as a flow spell that raise water levels at least half of the bank above the low flow level.
 Freshes of this magnitude would have occurred in most years in the unimpacted flow regime, often multiple times.